delxa/rainbow-errant-seahorse/README.md

 Getting it Running
 -------------------

-This is a JS solution so you'll need Node.js (targeting v6.3.0) and NPM setup on your machine.
+This is a JS solution so you'll need Node.js (4.3.0 >) and NPM setup on your machine.

 1. `git clone https://github.com/delxa/rainbow-errant-seahorse` to grab the source
 2. `npm install` to grab dependencies
-3. `npm test` to run Unit Tests against the Checkout Class
+3. `npm test` to run Unit Tests against the `Checkout` Class
-4. `npm start` will spin up the API on localhost:9000
+4. `npm start` will spin up the API on `localhost:9000`

+Note: Using a bit of Babel behind the scenes to handle the new import/export syntax.
+This runs in Node 4.3.0 and up.

 Solution
 ---------------